 Eggs are making a name for themselves as possible brain food because of one key nutrient they contain: choline.

 Choline is involved in a number of essential brain functions, including memory.
 Plus, it helps the brain create and release acetylcholine, a neurotransmitter or chemical messenger which is crucial to memory.
 (12) In fact, research shows that acetylcholine levels tend to be lower in people with Alzheimer’s disease.
 (7) In one large study, researchers found that eating more choline was associated with better memory and less likelihood of brain changes linked to Alzheimer’s disease.
 (15)

-Good news is that it’s easy to get the recommended daily allowance of 550 mg per day, and women need 425 mg, and one large egg contains 147 mg.
-(14)
+The good news is that it’s easy to get the recommended daily allowance of 550 mg per day for men and 425 mg per day for women since one large egg alone contains 147 mg of choline.
+(20)

-While it’s too soon to say that an apple a day keeps dementia away, research is starting to find that this fruit aisle staple may provide crucial benefits for brain health.
+While it’s too soon to say that an apple a day keeps dementia away, research indicates that this fruit aisle staple may provide crucial benefits for brain health.

 Another reason apples are on the list of must-have brain foods is that they pack a hefty amount of quercetin—an antioxidant that multiple in vitro studies in both animals and humans have shown protects brain cells.
 (5) Much of the quercetin in apples is found in their skins, so be sure not to peel your apples before eating them.
 (1)

 In one study, researchers found that the flavonoids in cacao help with neuron and blood vessel formation in the parts of the brain that govern memory and learning.
-(18) And another study found that dark chocolate boosts brain plasticity, the brain’s ability to adapt, change, and form new connections which is key to brain health and behavior.
+(13) Another study found that dark chocolate boosts brain plasticity, the brain’s ability to adapt, change, and form new connections which is key to brain health and behavior.
+(13)

 The bottom line